On the Complexity of Decoded Quantum Interferometry: DQI implements a 1990 linear programming bound

 Following the proof of \Cref{fact:tietavainen_fn}, we have $\beta_0 = 0$.
 Moreover, $\frac{\beta(x)}{x-\alpha_1}$ is a square polynomial by construction.
 The claim follows by \Cref{thm:tiet_firstmoment}. \end{proof} How could we obtain a nearby codeword to the vector $v$? \Cref{thm:tiet_firstmoment} suggests a natural approach: Sample a codeword from $\mathcal{D}_v$.
-It is not clear how to classically prepare the distribution $\mathcal{D}_v$.
-However, we can prepare it quantumly, if we can prepare the state
+It is not clear how to classically sample from the distribution $\mathcal{D}_v$.
+However, we can do so quantumly, if we can prepare the state

 Distributions allowed by \Cref{thm:tiet_firstmoment} are exactly the ones constructible with DQI. \begin{theorem} Fix a real number $\alpha$ and a binary linear code $C$ with an efficient decoder of $C^\perp$ up to $\ell$ errors.
-Let $\beta(x) = \sum_{k=1}^{2\ell+1} \beta_k K_k(x)$ be such that $\frac{\beta(x)}{x-\alpha}$ is a square polynomial.
+Let $\beta(x) = \sum_{k=1}^{\min(2\ell+1, d^\perp - 1)} \beta_k K_k(x)$ be such that $\frac{\beta(x)}{x-\alpha}$ is a square polynomial.
 For each point $v$, there is a quantum algorithm that produces a codeword with average distance $\alpha$ from $v$. \end{theorem} \begin{proof} Let $\gamma^2(x) = \frac{\beta(x)}{x-\alpha}$, and $\gamma(x) = \sum_{k=0}^{\ell} \gamma_k K_k(x)$.
 By construction, $\beta_0 = 0$.
 So the claim holds by following the proof of \Cref{thm:tiet_firstmoment}, if we can prepare

 We rely on the identity $K_k(|w|) = \sum_{y \in \mathbb{F}_2^m; |y|=k} (-1)^{w \cdot y}$ (proven as \Cref{fact:count_elementary_sym_polynomials} in \Cref{sec:mathfacts}).
 The Fourier transform of the quantum state is proportional to